-Join us on the third Thursday of every month for the Crested Butte Monthly Film Series, a powerful line up of diverse and inspiring films, audience favorites and new independent cinematic masterpieces.
+Join Crested Butte Film Festival on the third Thursday of every month for our Monthly Film Series, a powerful line up of diverse and inspiring films, audience favorites, and new independent cinematic masterpieces.

 Some shows do sell out, so purchasing in advance is advisable.

 We now offer a Monthly Film Series Punch Card to save on films.
 CLICK HERE FOR MORE INFO

 Crested Butte Film Festival is on a mission to eliminate plastic waste from all of our events!

 If you plan to enjoy a beverage with your film, please bring your own cup.